Orange-OpenSource/OpenCraftML/README.md

 Note that it is possible to generate an executable jar file

-- using CraftML.java (for a command-line usage),
+- using CraftML.java as Main Class (for a command-line usage),

-- or using CraftML_API.java (for a using it via a config file)
+- or using CraftML_API.java as Main Class (for using it via a config file)